 Learning to play poker can be a very trying experience.

-Once you know the basic rules and game play of Texas Holdem you can at least function, but you'll still be a complete greenhorn when it comes to playing well.
+Once you know the basic rules of Texas Holdem you can at least function, but you'll still be a complete greenhorn when it comes to playing well.

 As a poker beginner you may find yourself stuck in a rut in terms of your play, making the same mistakes over and over again.

 Read on for five traps new poker players commonly get stuck in and for strategy tips on how to avoid them.

 1) Playing Too Many Hands Before the Flop